yourpalmark/facebook-actionscript-api/README.md

 For tutorials, articles, and videos on using the new API, visit the [Facebook](http://www.adobe.com/devnet/facebook/) page on the Adobe Developer Center.
 You can also see the [docs](http://facebook-actionscript-api.googlecode.com/svn/release/current/docs/index.html) for the most recent and stable build.

 ##Project History
 The API was originally developed by [Jason Crist](http://pbking.com/) and authored under the direction of [Terralever](http://terralever.com/), an online marketing firm with strength in Flash-based media.
 Although Adobe has taken over day-to-day management of the project, Jason still maintains a consulting role.
 Under the direction of Adobe, the highly experienced team of Flash and Flex experts from [gskinner.com](http://www.gskinner.com/) have developed and architected the latest iteration of the API.
+[Mark Walters](http://yourpalmark.com/) transferred the project over to github to allow others to easily branch and contribute to the project.

 If you are looking for the deprecated code and samples, see the 'tag/version2' directory in the repository or search for files with the 'Deprecated' tag in the downloads section.